sfast/zeronode/README.md

     1. event name - "8"
     2. description - new metric information.
 Fired when metric tracking is enabled.

-### Important

-1. Default event names not recommended to use for custom events.
-2. All event/node names must not exceed **20** symbols.

 ### Simple client server example
-NodeServer is listening for events, NodeClient connects to NodeServer and sends events:
+NodeServer is listening for events, NodeClient connects to NodeServer and sends events: <br/>
 (myServiceClient) ----> (myServiceServer)

 Lets create server first